benjilwhite/CVDrone/README.md

 ![image](media/top_view.jpeg)

-The electronics setup is currently overcomplicated for what it does, and I'm working on developing a simpler system that reduces the amount of communication required between devices
+The electronics setup is currently overcomplicated for what it does, and I'm working on developing a simpler system that reduces the amount of communication required between devices.
+More to come in the future.

 ##### Control Link